keenan88/isaacsim_ros2_greenhouse/README.md

 ![image](https://github.com/keenan88/isaacsim_ros2_greenhouse/assets/45887966/961b571e-49ee-48c2-a36c-e8cf8841fcc1)

 11. Press the play button in IsaacSim to start the simulation.
 The terminal should stop displaying messages about transforming from the map frame.
+The Ubuntu app dock may hide the play button on the left side of the simulation screen.

 ![image](https://github.com/keenan88/isaacsim_ros2_greenhouse/assets/45887966/15aad294-e4fe-433e-8257-d021e90f2acc)